AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <p><img src="https://kalkis-research.com/imagecache/8ebb0582bdbaa85c4dc2fcf662bfccde.png">
 <div><em>Dollars of revenue for every dollar spent on digital marketing, average for Amazon, Priceline, Booking.com, Expedia and eBay (source: SEC 10-K filings 2010 through 2015, <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>)</em></div></p>

-When eBay tested ad tech by turning off search ads in half the U.S. cities, sales <a href="https://hbr.org/2015/10/the-online-ad-scams-every-marketer-should-watch-out-for">"stayed the same even as eBay’s advertising expenditure dropped."</a> When Procter & Gamble <a href="http://www.wsj.com/articles/p-g-to-scale-back-targeted-facebook-ads-1470760949">targeted Fabreze (an air freshener) ads at pet owners and large-family households, sales stayed flat</a>.
+When eBay tested ad tech by turning off search ads in half the U.S. cities, sales <a href="https://hbr.org/2015/10/the-online-ad-scams-every-marketer-should-watch-out-for">"stayed the same even as eBay’s advertising expenditure dropped."</a> When Procter & Gamble <a href="http://www.wsj.com/articles/p-g-to-scale-back-targeted-facebook-ads-1470760949">targeted Fabreze (an air freshener) ads</a> at pet owners and large-family households, sales stayed flat.
 When, instead, they sent the ads to anyone over 18, sales rose.

 The only thing online advertising sells well is ad blockers, which Doc Searls calls <a href="http://blogs.harvard.edu/doc/2015/09/28/beyond-ad-blocking-the-biggest-boycott-in-human-history/">"the biggest boycott in history."</a>